Norway–Syria relations

-Bilateral relations between Norway and Syria.

 Norway–Syria relations are the bilateral and diplomatic relations between the two countries.
 It refers to the diplomatic relationship between Norway and Syria.
 Both countries established diplomatic relations in 1948.
 After the Arab Spring and the onset of the Syrian Civil War occurred, Norway suspended its embassy in Damascus.
 It was reopened following the fall of the Assad regime.

 History

 Norway and Syria established diplomatic relations on 11 August 1948.
 This formal recognition marked the beginning of bilateral ties between the two nations.

 Relations during the Syrian conflict

 In March 2012, amid the escalating Syrian Civil War, Norway temporarily closed its embassy in Damascus due to the deteriorating security situation.
 Foreign Minister Jonas Gahr Støre emphasized that the closure served as both a security measure and a political signal in response to the conflict.
 A Norwegian diplomat remained stationed at the Danish embassy in Damascus to maintain limited diplomatic contact.

 In 2015, Norway's Permanent Representative to the UN in Geneva, Ambassador Steffen Kongstad, emphasized in his address the burden placed on Syria's neighboring countries hosting refugees, urging for coordinated international efforts to support both refugees and host communities.
 He also delivered a statement on behalf of the Nordic countries at the 28th session of the UN Human Rights Council, condemning human rights violations in Syria, including sexual violence and the influx of foreign fighters, and calling for accountability and a political resolution to the conflict.